-We’re currently looking for support for our energy technology, ecology and communications departments.
+We’re currently looking for support for our energy technology and ecology departments.
 If you’re a passionate professional with the desire to put your skills into service for system change, are interested in community building and ready for a non-conventional working environment, please check our list of vacancies below and reach out.
 There are possibilities for both on-site and remote collaboration.
 We don’t offer you a salary, but instead the possibility to be part of creating a new culture and to gain insight into community and the foundational ideas of Tamera.

 Who We’re Looking For

 This one is added so that the other three all default to closed

 - Trained and experienced specialists in water and electrical installation and maintenance for our upcoming Energy Autonomy project.
 This project will completely rebuild Tamera’s technical infrastructure in the next years, so your contribution can also be oriented towards a specific project or task that can last from a few weeks to a few months (on-site).

 - An experienced research machine shop supervisor: In addition to sound experience of machine shop operation, tools and materials, you should have a strong curiosity for the diverse eco high-tech work of our Solar Test Field such as Stirling engines, energy-production greenhouses, thermal storage, photovoltaics, biogas, solar concentrators etc. You should also be capable of accompanying and training young technicians and engineers in the workshop (on-site).

 - A caretaker for our Solar Test Field: You should take care of the various installations in and around the Test Field, carrying out small repairs and maintenance self-responsibly and coordinating larger works, installations and upgrades.
 You will work in close contact with our Solar Kitchen, continuously improving the installations there (on-site).

 - Specialists who dedicate themselves to development, system integration, measurement and documentation, for example around our Stirling engines and biogas system (on-site).